Kent State University: Autism services

 In recent years, Kent State has developed extensive services to support people with autism, with many of its programs nationally recognized in different areas.
-Neurotypical students who wish to be involved with these activities are paired with students with autism, and one sorority is directly involved with these services.
+Non-autistic students who wish to be involved with these activities are paired with students with autism, and one sorority is directly involved with these services.
 In a 2018 story, the university's autism outreach coordinator told The Plain Dealer of Cleveland that about 30 autistic students were registered as such with the university, but estimated that close to 500 students with autism used the school's services.
 These services contributed to Kent State becoming the first NCAA Division I member to sign a recruit known to be diagnosed as autistic to a National Letter of Intent in a team sport in November of that year, when Kalin Bennett committed to play for the men's basketball team starting in 2019–20, making his debut with the team in November 2019.